Now accepting new patients — call 212-328-1180

 Craniosacral therapy can be useful if you are:

-• A professional, collegiate, or high-performing athlete managing heavy volume.
+• A professional, collegiate, or high-performing athlete managing heavy training volume.

-• Training for endurance events and want better recovery and breathing ease.
+• Training for endurance events and want better recovery and easier breathing.

 • In-season and trying to reduce overload without taking time off.

-• Dealing with stress, travel fatigue, or inconsistent sleep that impacts output.
+• Dealing with stress, travel fatigue, or inconsistent sleep that impacts your output.

 Support without overload